keywordsalad/thisfieldwas.green/site/_posts/2022-03-15-embracing-nondeterminism-part-1.md

   : Some operations may be aborted.

 IO
-  : Operations are dependent on external systems' state as **implicit input** : Operations can affect external systems' state as **implicit output**.
+  : Operations are dependent on external systems' state as _implicit input_.
+  : Operations can affect external systems' state as _implicit output_.
   : Operations may be concurrent, paused, or interrupted.
   : Operations may block execution of the calling operation.
   : Interacting with concurrency primitives may block execution and produce nondeterministic outputs.